zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Normally, “to stare at” something means to focus on  something.
 But if we say someone is “staring off into space,” we mean a pers on is looking in a certain direction or looking at something – it seems.
 His e yes are open, but he’s not actually focusing on anything physical, if you will .
 He’s thinking about something else.
 Another verb we might use here is “to daydrea m” (daydream).
 “To daydream” means to be thinking about things in a di stracted way, rather than what you should be thinking about.

 Emily finally says that Jackson is “not his usual s elf.”
 Your “usual (usual) self (self)” is the way you normally act, is the way you  normally behave.
 If someone says, “He’s not his usual self,” we mean he’s actin g strangely.
-He’s acting differently from the way that we would expect him t o act.
+He’s acting differently from the way that we would expect him to act.
 Shivan says, “How can you tell?”
 Once again, the same expression: How do you know?
 Emily says, “What do you mean?”

 Shivan says, “I mean he looks the same to me.
 He ju st swims back and forth in the fish tank.”
 All this time, we think that Shivan  and Emily are talking about a human being being depressed – but no, it seems as t hough they’re talking about a fish.
 Many people like to keep fish in their hous es in a container called a “fish tank” (tank).
 Fish tanks are usually made of glass so that you can see the fish swimming back and forth.

 Now you see, I think fish would be one pet that I m ight enjoy because you don’t really have to do anything for the fish.
 You don’t have to take the fish for a walk.
 You have to clean up after the fish a little bit, I  guess, and feed the fish, but really, fish don’t really require a lot of work.
 I think it’s the kind of animal that I might enjoy having in my house.
 Well, Emily and Shi van apparently have a fish, and they’re worried that the fish is depressed.

 Emily says, “Just look at him.
 He’s on the edge of mental collapse!”
 “To be on the edge” (edge) of something means to be almost in tha t situation – almost in that condition but not quite.
-“Mental” (mental) refers t o your mind.
+“Mental” (mental) refers to your mind.
 “Collapse” (collapse) is when something either falls down or b reaks down or no longer works the way it should.
 “Mental collapse” would be  someone who is no longer able to think rationally, who we might say “loses h is mind.”
 “To be on the edge of mental collapse” means that you are almost in that situation where you are no longer able to think rationally.

 Now let’s listen to the dialogue, this time at a normal speed.